Scroll down for latest news & events.

 - To work towards a shared reality on a wide array of anti-racism and social justice issues, we organize a weekly internal meeting with reading material, active discussions, group trainings, and more. (updated November 23, 2020)

-- To respond to the internal call for professional training and provide a foundational set of tools to the CIERA community, we are hosting a series of 5 professional workshops on Diversity, Equity, and Inclusion to be held from January – May 2021, led by Movement Consulting. (updated March 26, 2021)
+- To respond to the internal call for professional training and provide a foundational set of tools to the CIERA community, we have hosted a series of 4 professional workshops on Diversity, Equity, and Inclusion held from January – June 2021, led by Movement Consulting. (updated July 7, 2021)